JuliaGraphics/ColorSchemes.jl/README.md

      RGB{Float64}(0.736354,0.706571,0.441564)
      RGB{Float64}(0.292996,0.2819,0.137832)
      RGB{Float64}(0.612204,0.586307,0.332992)

+(Extracting colorschemes from images requires image importing and exporting abilities.
+These are platform-specific.
+On Linux/UNIX, ImageMagick can be used for importing and exporting images.)

 The `ColorSchemes/data` directory contains a number of predefined colorschemes.
 In the following illustration, first is shown the contents of a colorscheme, followed by a continuous blend obtained using `colorscheme()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`):